 Auditing and antivirus software¶

 As mentioned above, auditd daemons and antivirus software can significantly impact effective disk performance.
 For this reason, we mention here as well that the guidelines listed above for these tools must be honored.

 In theory, it is possible to export a directory from the master node via NFS.
-If an independent file sharing option is available, we recommend that instead, to ensure that the master node may focus on Kubernetes-related duties.
+If an independent file sharing option is available, Anaconda recommends that instead, to ensure that the master node may focus on Kubernetes-related duties.
 But we have multiple successful implementations using this approach.